-The AFE circuit consists of a buffer/filter for each input of the converter.
+The AFE circuit consists of a single-ended-to-differential converter, with the first stage of the circuit doubling as a low-pass, anti-alias filter.
 The frequency response for the filter is shown in Figure 22.
-Since the delta-sigma modulator oversamples the input at $64f{\rm S}$, the anti-alias filter requirements are relaxed, with only a single-pole filter being required.
-If an application requires further band limiting of the input signal, a simple RC filter at the inputs can be used, as shown in Figure 23.
+Since the delta-sigma modulator oversamples the input at $64f_S$ , the anti-alias filter requirements are relaxed, with only a single-pole filter being required.
+If an application requires further band limiting of the input signal, a simple RC filter at the VIN input (pin 4) can be used, as shown in Figure 23.